Shantang3/ACE-CPT-Notes/Personal Notes/0Chr9-10: Muscular Training.md

 !
 Table 9.4 to 9.11: Major muscles at the ankle, foot, knee, hip, spine, shoulder girdle, shoulder, elbow, radioulnar joints, wrist.

 Muscle function and muscle-fiber arrangement: longitudinal, unipennate, bipennate, multipennate.
-One propertythat all muscle tissue has in common is to contract and develop tension.
+One property that all muscle tissue has in common is to contract and develop tension.

 Ddecomposite: muscle >> bundles of muscle fibers surrounded by perimysium >> muscle fiber, endomysium - connective tissue surrounding individual muscle fibers)